 In most cases, running the top command without any command line options is good enough to get the necessary information about the running processes.
 But there are some command line options that can be useful, one of which is the option to override the default sort field.

 You can use the -o command line option followed by the field name to sort the output by a particular stat or field.
-The field format supports the ability to specify the order of sort.
-You can use the ‘+’ to specify a high to low sort, while ‘-‘ can be used to specify the low to high sorting order.
+The field format supports the ability to specify the order of sort as well.
+You can use the ‘+’ before the field name to specify a high to low sort, while ‘-‘ can be used to specify the low to high sorting order.

 sort by memory usage

 So, if you want to sort the output by the memory used by each of the processes, you specify the %MEM field as the field to be sorted.
 Actually, %MEM stands for percentage of memory, so you are sorting by percent.
 You could use RES or VIRT fields, if you would like to sort by another memory field.

 $ top -o +%MEM

 The above command will sort the table by the MEM (memory) field.
 The MEM field displays the current resident share of the task or process with respect to the total available physical memory on the machine.
 The ‘+’ that precedes the field name (%MEM) specifies that the field will be sorted in descending order.
 The tasks that is eating the most memory will be displayed on top of the table.